Weak saturation stability: Proof of Theorem

 Below, we prove Lemma~\ref{transfer_1}.
-In Section~\ref{properties}, we describe properties of a spanning subgraph $G$ of $K_n$ that allows to find a weakly $(G,H)$-saturated subgraph with the same number of edges as in a weakly $(K_n,H)$-saturated subgraph.
+Let us outline the proof.
+In Section~\ref{properties}, we describe sufficient properties of a spanning subgraph $G$ of $K_n$ that allow to find a weakly $(G,H)$-saturated subgraph with the same number of edges as in a weakly $(K_n,H)$-saturated subgraph.
 In Section~\ref{properties_are_sufficient}, we prove that these properties are indeed sufficient for the described transference property.
 In Section~\ref{random_proof}, we prove that whp $G(n,p)$ has the described properties and, thus, finish the proof of Lemma~\ref{transfer_1}.\\

-Assume that the conditions of Lemma~\ref{transfer_1} hold.
+Let us now switch to the proof of Lemma~\ref{transfer_1}.
+Assume that the requirements of the lemma hold.
 We also suggest that $n$ is even to avoid overloading with floor and ceiling functions notations.
 This does not affect the proof anyhow.

-Let us denote the vertices of $H$ as $w_1, \ldots w_{r}$ where $w_1$ is a vertex with degree $d+1$ and $w_2, \ldots w_{d+2}$ are its neighbours.
+Let us denote the vertices of $H$ as $w_1, \ldots, w_{r}$ where $w_1$ is a vertex with degree $d+1$ and $w_2, \ldots, w_{d+2}$ are its neighbours.
 Let $H'$ be obtained from $H$ by deleting the vertices $w_1, w_2$ and let $H''$ be obtained from $H$ by deleting the edge $\{w_1, w_2\}$ (but preserving the vertices $w_1, w_2$).